themesberg/flowbite-svelte/src/routes/docs/components/footer.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib'

-  import { props as items } from '../../props/Footer.json'
+  import componentData1 from '../../component-data/Footer.json'
-  import { props as items2 } from '../../props/FooterBrand.json'
+  import componentData2 from '../../component-data/FooterBrand.json'
-  import { props as items3 } from '../../props/FooterCopyright.json'
+  import componentData3 from '../../component-data/FooterCopyright.json'
-  import { props as items4 } from '../../props/FooterIcon.json'
+  import componentData4 from '../../component-data/FooterIcon.json'
-  import { props as items5 } from '../../props/FooterLink.json'
+  import componentData5 from '../../component-data/FooterLink.json'
-  import { props as items6 } from '../../props/FooterLinkGroup.json'
+  import componentData6 from '../../component-data/FooterLinkGroup.json'
 </script>

 The footer is one of the most underestimated sections of a website being located at the very bottom of every page, however, it can be used as a way to try to convince users to stay on your website if they haven’t found the information they’ve been looking for inside the main content area.